 First penicillin shot: Feb.
 12, 1941

 The penicillin has an immediate effect.
-Alexander's temperature returns to normal and he regains his appeitite.
-But the doctors have only a limited supply and, although they are able to prolong the treatment by extracting penicillin from Alexander's urine, they soon run out.
-The patient's condition worsens and on March 14 he dies.
+Alexander’s temperature drops back to normal and he is able to eat again.
+But the doctors have only a limited supply and, although they are able to prolong the treatment by extracting penicillin from Alexander’s urine, they soon run out.
+The patient’s condition worsens and on March 14 he dies.

-Of the next five patients treated with penicillin, four recover from their infections.
-The one who dies, a young child, is actually cured of an infection, but dies of a brain hemorrhage.
-By the time Allied troops land on the beaches of Normandy three years later, they're equipped with ample supplies of penicillin, which saves countless lives.
+Of the next five patients treated with penicillin, four recovered from their infections.
+The one who died, a young child, was actually cured of an infection, but died of a brain hemorrhage.
+By the time Allied troops landed on the beaches of Normandy three years later, they were equipped with ample supplies of penicillin, which saved countless lives.